 During this time their survival depends on borrowing money from him.

-9. How do weaver’s cooperatives reduce the dependence of weavers on the cloth merchants?
+Due to these reasons, small farmers easily come in the grip of the powerful local traders. - How do weaver’s cooperatives reduce the dependence of weavers on the cloth merchants?
 [V. Imp.]
 Class 7 Social Studies Revision Notes

 Answer: In a cooperative people with common interests come together and work for their mutual benefit.
 In a weaver’s cooperative, the weavers form a group and take up certain activities collectively.
 They get yam from the yam dealer and distribute it among the weavers.
 The cooperative also does marketing.
-In this way, the role of the merchants is reduced and weavers get a fair price on the cloth that they produce by dint of their hard labour.
+In this way, the role of the merchants is reduced and weavers get a fair price on the cloth that they produce by dint of their hard labour. - Write a short note on the Impex garment factory.
+Class 7 Social Studies Revision Notes

 Answer: The Impex garment factory employs mostly women.
 The workers work on a temporary basis.
 They can be asked to leave at any time.
 Their wages are fixed according to their skills.
 The highest-paid among the workers are the tailors who get about Rs.
 3,000 per month.
 Women are employed as helpers.
 They are engaged in thread cutting, buttoning, ironing, and packaging.
 They get the lowest wages.